oznogon/gattaibushido-public/rules/03_basic_play.md

 With this outcome, your success or failure will always be accompanied by some kind of different side effect.

 The extended details are below.
 Once the cards are revealed and the outcome is determined, the Gambit is complete.
-Discard the cards and move on with play.
+Discard the played cards, and if anyone has fewer cards than their max, draw back up.
+Then move on with play.

 ### "Yes, and..."